-By the time you are considering retirement, it is likely that
+By the time you are considering retirement you may have

-you will have substantial equity in your home.
-You may even own
+substantial equity in your home.
+You may even own your house

-your house outright.
-Selling the family home is one way to free up
+outright.
+Selling the family home is one way to free up cash for

-cash for retirement.
-The money you receive can be invested in
+retirement.
+The money you receive can be invested in shares, term

 In addition to finding a place to live, there are many